Rozanova/App-Design/Syllabus.md

 * Read [How to think differently about doing good as a creative person](https://thecreativeindependent.com/guides/how-to-think-differently-about-doing-good-as-a-creative-person/) and write a short (or long if you wish) response (if you alrady had me in a class that had this assignment in the past feel free to post the same one :))

-* Start a collection in Behance as a mood board for app design that inspires you, UI you like, aesthetics, illustrations, or anything that may inform your app design.
-You can also use pinterst or are.na if you prefer that instead of Behance collections.
+* Start a mood board for app design that inspires you.
+5 or more images.
+For example:  UI you like, aesthetics, illustrations, or anything that may inform your app design.
+You can also use pinterst, Behance collections, are.na, or just place those images you found in your blog post.
+Later you will continue adding to your moood board.
 Email me the link to kr2176@nyu.edu.

 #### Week 2